DBRepo-Project/dbrepo/.docs/concepts/search.md

 author: Martin Weise
 ---

-## Index

-tbd

 ## Document

-TBD

-## Query
+Each database in DBRepo has their own document where the document id (the identifier of a database in OpenSearch) is equivalent to the database id (the identifier of a database in the [Metadata Database](../../api/metadata-db)).

 ## Unit Independent Search

-Since the repository automatically collects statistical properties (min, max, mean, median, std.dev) in both the [Metadata Database](../system-databases-metadata) and the [Search Database](../system-databases-search), a special search can be performed when at least two columns have the same semantic concept (e.g. temperature) annotated and the units of measurements can be transformed.
+Since the repository automatically collects statistical properties (min, max, mean, median, std.dev) in both the [Metadata Database](../../api/metadata-db) and the Search Database, a special search can be performed when at least two columns have the same semantic concept (e.g. temperature) annotated and the units of measurements can be transformed.

 <figure markdown>
 ![Two tables with compatible semantic concepts (Temperature) and units of measurement (left is in degree Celsius, right is in degree Fahrenheit)](../images/statistics-example.png)